pascal754/ulp_double_precision_floating_point/README.md

 ```
 In the latest hardware and language version, a custom function to find ulp is faster than built-in functions and calculations in the different floating-point rounding mode.

-However, the same code was tested with gcc in Linux and `std::nextafter` showed the same performance as the custom function.
+However, the same code was tested with gcc in Linux and `std::nextafter` showed a similar performance as the custom function.

 ```
 Run on (12 X 4600 MHz CPU s)